Dynamics of small bubbles in turbulence in non-dilute conditions: Introduction

 Bubbles immersed in turbulent flows impart complex, multiscale dynamics that play a central role across many natural and engineered systems, from mixing \cite{mathai2020bubbly,Cardoso2024}, to boiling processes \cite{dhir1998boiling,benam2021review,ding2025review}, to specially tailored bubble curtains \cite{wursig2000development,bacot2022bubble} and bubbly drag reduction \cite{van2007bubbly,park2018bubbly,bullee2020bubbly}.
 In this large variety of bubbly flows, one encounters bubbles across a wide range of different sizes, which can all give rise to different dynamical effects.

 This work focuses on the dynamics of bubbles that are small with respect to the Kolmogorov scale of the turbulent flow (also referred to as microbubbles), are undeformable and are subject to strong turbulence so that gravity plays a negligible role.
 Semantically, this coincides with the high Froude number, low Weber number limit.
 In numerical simulations, such bubbles have traditionally been studied in a one-way coupling paradigm, meaning that only the advection from the fluid phase exerted onto the bubble phase is taken into account.
-Intuitively, such an approximation is justified if the concentration of bubbles is dilute, such that both the collective effect of the back-reaction of the bubbles onto the fluid as well as interactions between bubbles themselves can be neglected.
-Once the bubble volume fraction increases, however, this approximation is challenged, and more sophisticated methods that take all such interactions into account are warranted, potentially exacerbating the numerical costs.
-Recently, we have introduced an efficient method for simulating small particles in turbulence in the so-called four-way coupling regime, taking the two-sided momentum exchange between particle and fluid phase into account, as well as excluded-volume interactions between the particles, at only a very limited additional numerical cost with respect to one-way coupling \cite{DeWit2024}.
+Such one-way coupling simulations are able to reproduce phenomena such as preferential concentration, dispersion and clustering \cite{Maxey1987,Crisanti1992,Balkovsky2001,Mazzitelli2003,Calzavarini2008,Toschi2009,bec2010turbulent}.
+Intuitively, this approximation is justified if the concentration of bubbles is dilute, such that both the collective effect of the back-reaction of the bubbles onto the fluid as well as interactions between bubbles themselves can be neglected.
+Once the bubble volume fraction increases, however, this approximation is challenged, and more sophisticated methods that take all such interactions into account are warranted.
+This can be achieved using methods that fully resolve the geometry of both phases and their boundary conditions, such as the Immersed Boundary Method \cite{Peskin1972,Fadlun2000,Orlandi2006,Seo2011,Verzicco2023}, or using approximate point-based methods such as Refs.~\cite{hoomans1996discrete,vreman2009two}.
+While fully resolving methods offer increased accuracy, they exacerbate the computational cost, making it intractable to scale up to simulations of millions of small particles or bubbles.
+Recently, we have introduced an efficient novel point-based method for simulating small particles in turbulence in the so-called four-way coupling regime, taking the two-sided momentum exchange between particle and fluid phase into account, as well as excluded-volume interactions between the particles, at only a very limited additional numerical cost with respect to one-way coupling \cite{DeWit2024}.

 In this work, we apply this method to simulate undeformable small spherical bubbles in turbulence, see Fig.~\ref{fig:4way_example}.
 The objective of this work is to study the effect of the interactions included in this four-way coupling paradigm on the dynamics of bubbles in turbulence, spanning volume fractions over five orders of magnitude from a very dilute regime to a very dense regime.
 We consider various Eulerian and Lagrangian statistical properties that together paint a clear picture of the dynamical behavior of small bubbles in turbulence at the different volume fractions and the influence of four-way coupling thereon.
 We study under which circumstances, and in which particular observables, effects of four-way coupling emerge, and trace these findings back to the different aspects of the interactions that are accounted for in the four-way coupling method.